Lifetime ISAs explained: get a 25% bonus

 • 25% is added, leaving a total of £1,000

-• Laster, you need to withdraw the full balance of £1,000
+• Later, you withdraw the full balance of £1,000

-• 25% is deducted, which ends up as £750,
+• 25% is deducted, which leaves you with £750,

 • This £50 difference between the initial £800 and eventual £750 works out as 6.25%

-And it gets more complicated as that 25% penalty will be applied to any interest or gains made.
+The 25% penalty will be applied to any interest or gains made.
 So say your £800 has grown to £1200 thanks to the £200 bonus and £200 in investment gains, the 25% charge will mean your gain is reduced to £150.

 The only exception to this rule is if you’re diagnosed with a terminal illness.
-If that happens you can take the cash out without charge.
+If that happens then you can take the cash out without charge.

 Using a Lifetime ISA for your first home